Alcohol Offenses Underage Possession or Consumption of Alcohol While Under 21 are common charges in the Charlotte-Metro region.

 SEE RELATED: Fake ID, Bad IDEA

-Defense Attorneys Who Know North Carolina Criminal Law
+Underage Drinking Attorneys Who Know the North Carolina Criminal Law

 Our criminal defense team is led by firm partner, defense lawyer Bill Powers, a board-certified criminal law specialist who has been listed in North Carolina Super Lawyers magazine (2015) in criminal law, and has been listed in Business North Carolina magazine – Legal Elite (2015).